-Lightworks for Linux is approaching its public testing phase.
-Lead Developer Rob Fearnside answers questions from Red Shark News about how it got to this stage.
+Lightworks, a high-end non-linear video editor, was approaching its public testing phase for its Linux release.
+Lead Developer Rob Fearnside answered questions from Red Shark News about how it got to this stage.

 When did you decide to make the majority of Lightworks' code OS independent and what was your approach to doing this?